Edwin Reinecke

 Howard Edwin "Ed" Reinecke (January 7, 1924 – December 24, 2016) was an American politician from California.
 He served three terms in the United States House of Representatives.
-He was the 39th state lieutenant governor from 1969 until his resignation in 1974 in connection with a Federal conviction for perjury.
+He was the 39th lieutenant governor of California from 1969 until his resignation in 1974, in connection with a federal conviction for perjury.

 Early life and career

-Reinecke was born in Medford, Oregon and he graduated from Beverly Hills High School in 1942.
+Reinecke was born in Medford, Oregon, and he graduated from Beverly Hills High School in 1942.
 He served in the Navy during World War II as a radioman.
 He attended the California Institute of Technology, from which he graduated in 1950 with a degree in mechanical engineering.
 Together with his sister (Charlotte) and two brothers (Fred and Bill), he founded FEBCO, a manufacturing company, in southern California.

 Political career

 Reinecke served in the U.S. House of Representatives between 1965 and 1969.
 As a member of the Interior Committee, he worked to preserve Western rivers (including the Colorado River, which was to be dammed within the Grand Canyon).
+During his tenure in Congress, he voted in favor of the Voting Rights Act of 1965.
+He voted for the initial House Resolution for the Civil Rights Act of 1968 but voted against the accepting the final Senate amendments to the Act.

 In 1969, President Richard Nixon appointed California's Lieutenant Governor Robert Finch to be the U.S. Secretary of Health, Education and Welfare.
 To fill the vacancy, Governor Ronald Reagan appointed then-Congressman Reinecke as Lieutenant Governor on January 9, 1969.
 He was re-elected in 1970.

 In 1974, Reinecke ran for the Republican nomination for Governor of California to succeed Reagan, who chose not to seek a third term.
 As part of the conservative wing of the Republican Party in contrast with the more moderate State Controller Houston Flournoy, he could expect a strong conservative turnout for the primary election.
 Early in the race, he held a lead over Flournoy.
 He had just earned the endorsement of the California Republican Assembly, a leading conservative group, when a Federal grand jury indicted him for perjury on April 3, 1974.